ydhnwb/fps_simple_game/readme.md

 I noticed that Wave Spawner blueprint and its public variables (Spawn Location) is relative to its parent location.
 So it is not in the world location, please be aware of it. \*added to my personal notes notion

+# Git LFS

+This also my first time using LFS.
+Kindly to reuse the .gitattributes file to make it work on push and also create .gitignore template when creating new repository.